dimsemenov/Magnific-Popup/README.md

 	grunt -version

 Compile Magnific Popup

 	grunt

-- Generated Magnific Popup JS and CSS files are in folder `dist`.
-- Magnific Popup source files are in folder `src`.
-- Website (examples & documentation) source is is folder `website`.
-- Generated website is in folder `_site`.

-## Documentation
-_(Coming soon)_

-## Examples
-_(Coming soon)_

-## Release History
-_(Nothing yet)_

 ## License

 Script is MIT licensed and free and will always be kept this way.
-But has a small restriction from me - Please do not create public WordPress plugin based on it, because I will create it.
+But has a small restriction from me - please do not create public WordPress plugin based on it(or at least contact me before creating it), because I will create it.